520activater/520activater.github.io/_pages/research-experience.md

 1. Employ GNN to obtain node embeddings (current stage)
 2. Incorporate Causal Inference to extract more reasonable node feature
 3. Aggregate group representation from node embeddings
 ### Existing Contribution
-Create an Autoencoder based on adjacent reconstruction and embeddings similarity.
+Create an Autoencoder based on adjacent reconstruction and embeddings similarity to obtain sound node features used for node influence prediction.

-I am scheduled to present a contributed talk in [the 3rd Joint Conference on Statistics and Data Science in China](https://www.jconf-sds.com/)
+I am scheduled to present a contribution report in [the 3rd Joint Conference on Statistics and Data Science in China](https://www.jconf-sds.com/)